dcmartin/hassio-addons/sdr2msghub/README.md

 ### Option: `listen`

-Listen only mode; do not attempt to register with OpenHorizon.
+Listen only mode; do not attempt to register with Open Horizon.
 Boolean; default false.

 ### Option: `mock`